Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Results

 We perform seismic cycle simulations with various geometric and friction parameters, generating an extensive dataset in which slip events span several orders of magnitude in rupture area, slip, moment, and duration.

+In this study, events are identified using thresholds on the maximum slip rate of the fault system.
+We use a threshold of $10^{-3} m/s$ for earthquakes and $10^{-8} m/s$.
+An event starts when the maximum slip rate exceeds the corresponding threshold and ends when it drops below it.
+The event duration is defined as the time between these two points.

+The moment is calculated from the accumulated slip $\delta$ during the duration over the fault area during the event. ${M} = \int_{A}\mu \delta dA$, where $\mu$ is the shear modulus and $A$ is the fault area.
+To avoid numerical noise, we discard events that last fewer than five time steps.

 We analyzed slip sequences from each simulation over an equivalent time period (the duration required for a single fault to have 10 earthquakes).
-We generated moment-duration scaling plots for both slow slip events (SSEs) and earthquakes (EQs), revealing different scaling behaviors: earthquakes exhibit cubic scaling, whereas SSEs follow linear scaling.
+We generated moment-duration scaling plots for both slow slip events (SSEs) and earthquakes (EQs), revealing different scaling behaviors: earthquakes exhibit cubic scaling, whereas SSEs are bounded by linear scaling.

 Our results show that the moment--duration scaling of slow slip events depends strongly on how the events are defined.
 Lower slip-rate thresholds detect more events and include slower portions of slip, which increases the inferred duration and moment and modifies the scaling relation.
 Using a threshold of \(10^{-8} m/s\), we identify 1925 SSEs with a scaling \(M \sim T^{1.2}\).
 Increasing the threshold to \(10^{-6} m/s\) reduces the catalog to 640 events and steepens the scaling to \(M \sim T^{1.5}\).
-Because this scaling is fitted over the entire population, the resulting exponent represents an average over multiple slip regimes.
+Because the scaling is fitted using the entire population of slow slip events, the resulting exponent represents the average scaling behavior of all slow slip events.

 Looking in more detail, large SSEs (moment \(10^{12}\text{--}10^{16} N\cdot m\)) approach cubic scaling.
 A possible explanation is that small, slow events are dominated by slip accumulation over a nearly fixed area, leading to near-linear scaling, whereas larger events involve significant rupture growth and therefore approach cubic scaling due to three-dimensional effects.
 The wide scatter likely reflects event-to-event variability in rupture velocity.